Mbaoma/my-articles/creating-ubuntu-groups.md

 ```

 ### Grant permissions to users
-We first create three files,to which we will grant certain permissions to users.
+We first create three files, and specify the permissions they will have.
 Permissions are:
 execute(x): this gives a user or group of users the permission to execute a script(file).